Apollo22/oci/README.md

 The Open Collaboration Initiative aims to build a new society.
 For that, it provides a framework and tools to contribute.
 This new society aims to provide freedom, although I still struggle on a lot of subject.

+This repository presents the description of tools I believe would be useful to a society and describes the society I wish to live in.

 # How does it look

 ## Economy